jordanbemmels/kiwi-holocene/04_Relatedness_of_individuals.md

 As input, we need ANGSD VCF files (.bcf, extension has "b" not "v").
 To generate these, we will calculate genotype likelihoods for each population individually and create output .bcf files (-dobcf 1).
 We can almost use the SNPs from [Whitelist 03](https://github.com/jordanbemmels/kiwi-holocene/blob/main/03_Create_SNP_whitelists.md); **however**, ngsRelateV2 should be run with unlinked sites, otherwise relatedness coefficients can be overestimated.

 So, first create list of unlinked sites (minimum distance 10kbp) for each of the individual populations.
-An example is shown for aHaast (further details are explained [previously](https://github.com/jordanbemmels/kiwi-holocene/blob/main/03_Create_SNP_whitelists.md)):
+An example is shown for the aHaast population, also sometimes written in full as australis__Haast (further details of this command are explained [previously](https://github.com/jordanbemmels/kiwi-holocene/blob/main/03_Create_SNP_whitelists.md)):

 ```
 python thinSNPs.py sites_australis__Haast_bfv2_3x_maf00_noZ.txt sites_australis__Haast_bfv2_3x_maf00_10kbp_noZ.txt 10